X

 Lyrics by Lee Oser

 I’m a writer of bridges, and the bridge pleased me because it starts on B minor and resolves on B major.
 All the best writing on the record was fluid in that way.
 The chords were invitations, not formulas or routines.
 To be sure, rock has its standard forms, and this song started as a blues riff in B major (transposed to E major, since Kate sings higher than I do).
 Initially, I thought the verses were about corporate types dressed up as political saints.
 That kind of managerial posturing is rampant these days, especially in my line of work.
 In retrospect, though, I think I was commenting on my own smelly ambition.
-Those “no, no, no no’s” at the end should be sung by Dr. Faustus sinking through a trapdoor.
+Those “no, no, no no’s” at the end should be sung by Doctor Faustus sinking through a trapdoor.

 You Win